procrastinate-org/procrastinate/docs/discussions.rst

 Yes, in early development, we planned to call this "cabbage" in reference to celery, but even if the name was available on PyPI, by the time we stopped procrastinating and wanted to register it, it had been taken.
-Given this project is all about "launching tasks in an undetermined moment in the future", the new name felt quite adapted too.
+Given this project is all about "launching jobs in an undetermined moment in the future", the new name felt quite adapted too.
 Also, now you know why the project is named this way.

 Thanks PeopleDoc